Moshe Arens: Academic and research career

-Business career

-From 1962 until 1971, Arens served as Deputy Director General at Israel Aircraft Industries, where he oversaw major development projects, including the Kfir fighter jet project.

 Political career

 After the Yom Kippur War, Arens entered politics and was elected to the Knesset as a member of Likud in the 1973 elections.
 After being re-elected in 1977, he became chairman of the Foreign Affairs and Defense Committee.
 He voted against the Camp David Accords and the Egypt–Israel peace treaty.
 In 1980, Prime Minister Menachem Begin offered Arens the post of Minister of Defense, but he turned it down due to his disagreement over the terms of the Egypt–Israel Peace Treaty.
 Arens did not oppose peace with Egypt, but was opposed to certain aspects of the treaty, and thus did not want to have to oversee Israel's evacuation from the Sinai.

-He was re-elected again in 1981, but resigned from the Knesset on 19 January 1982 when appointed ambassador to the United States.
+He was re-elected again in re-elected again in 1981, but resigned from the Knesset on 19 January 1982 when appointed ambassador to the United States.
 At this point, he brought his young protégé, Benjamin Netanyahu, then 32, to work for him in Washington.
 He returned to Israel in February 1983 after being appointed Minister of Defense, replacing Ariel Sharon, who had been forced out of office following the Kahan Commission's report on the Sabra and Shatila massacre.
 He was re-elected in 1984, but was only appointed Minister without Portfolio.
 After another re-election in 1988 he was appointed Minister of Foreign Affairs (with Netanyahu his deputy), and in 1990 returned to the Defense portfolio.
-He was Defence Minister when Hizbullah leader Sheikh Abbas al-Musawi was assassinated, 16 February 1992; al-Musawi's wife, son and four others were killed in the air strike.